-Fluoride is added as the federally recommended level of 0.7 parts per million at the customer's tap.
+Fluoride is added as the federally recommended level of 0.7 parts per million.

 Cary has received the Directors Award of recognition from the Partnership for Safe Drinking Water, an association of water utilities and government, for going far beyond federal requirements in an effort to achieve excellence in water quality.